-One of the first tasks in making compost is usually to set up some type of compost bin.
+One of the first tasks in making compost is to set up some type of compost bin.
 There are many kinds of bins.
-Some types have cylinders that you can spin around, so that you do not have to turn the contents with a pitchfork (that is, the old-fashioned way).
+Some types have cylinders that you can spin around so that you do not have to turn the contents with a pitchfork.
 Another advantage of this so-called "tumbler" style is that it is cleaner, which is an important consideration for those worried about keeping rats out of their compost bins.

-But a compost bin really does not have to be fancy to be effective.
+A compost bin really does not have to be fancy to be effective.
 It is, after all, simply a container.
-The purpose of this container is mainly to make it easier for you to keep the composting materials nestled together and to keep excessive rain off them (ongoing, heavy rains over a sufficiently long period of time would leach nutrients out of the pile).
+The purpose of this container is mainly to make it easier for you to keep the composting materials nestled together and to keep excessive rain off them.